-- 110. The Annual Maximum Fee Movement (AMFM) sets the maximum percentage that TEOs may increase their fees by each year for domestic students for all programmes and their component courses that are funded under this funding mechanism, excluding any fees charged for industry training. - 111.
-The AMFM for 2024 is set at 2.8 percent.
-This permits a 2.8 percent increase on the fees (GST exclusive) charged in 2023 to domestic students for all courses that are funded under this funding mechanism. - 112.
+- 103. The Annual Maximum Fee Movement (AMFM) sets the maximum percentage that TEOs may increase their fees by each year for domestic students for all programmes and their courses that are funded under this funding mechanism. - 104.
+The AMFM for 2025 is set at 6.0 percent.
+This permits up to a 6.0 percent increase on the fees (GST exclusive) charged in 2025 to domestic students for all courses that are funded under this funding mechanism. - 105.
+The AMFM applies to any new courses established by a TEO in substitution for an existing course dealing with the same or similar subject matter, at a same or similar level on the NZQCF, for which funding provided under this funding mechanism can be used, except where the provisions in paragraph 106 apply. - 106.
+For courses delivered by Te Pūkenga that are part of Te Pūkenga's process to unify similar programmes, and where Te Pūkenga delivers this course across its network, the fees for those courses are not subject to the AMFM limits, but are subject to the fee setting limits for new courses outlined below in paragraphs 115-120. - 107.
 If a TEO reduces fees for a course across one or more calendar years, the TEO can then return to the previous fee (from before the reduction was applied), in addition to applying the AMFM rates for the period in which the fees were reduced.
-This clause does not apply where fee reductions were in place prior to 2024. - 113.
-The AMFM applies to any new courses established by a TEO in substitution for an existing course dealing with the same or similar subject matter, at a same or similar level on the NZQCF, for which funding provided under this funding mechanism can be used, except where the provisions in paragraph 114 below apply. - 114.
-For courses delivered by Te Pūkenga that are part of Te Pūkenga's process to unify similar programmes, and where Te Pūkenga delivers this course across its network, the fees for those courses are not subject to the AMFM limits, but are subject to the fee setting limits for new courses outlined below in paragraphs 121-126.
+This paragraph does not apply where fee reductions were in place prior to 2024.